juvelas/juvelas.github.io/_pages/publications.md

 [All publications can be downloaded from here](https://www.dropbox.com/sh/5pta3t3yxbty3c9/AABSgYgAKOQMjRxzQY66C6UMa?dl=0)

-# Peer-reviewed papers: 49 in total
+# Peer-reviewed papers: 50 in total

 ### 2023

+* Estrada, F., Mendoza-Ponce, A., Murray, G., Calderón-Bustamante, O., Botzen, W., de León, T. & __Velasco, J.A__ Model emulators for the assessment of regional impacts and risks of climate change: a case study of rainfed maize production in Mexico. _Frontiers Environmental Science XX: XXX_

 * Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O., __Velasco, J.A__*.
 2023.
 A deconstructive approach to evaluate dimensions of alpha diversity in squamates (Reptilia: Squamata) across the Americas.
 Global Ecology and Biogeography 32: 250-266 *__corresponding author__